Ant (character)

-Ant (Hannah Washington) is an Image Universe comic book superhero.
-She first appeared in Ant #1 (March 2004), published by Arcana Studios, as Hanna Washington.
-Ant was created by Mario Gully and is currently published by Image Comics, written by Erik Larsen.
-Ant appears in Ant, Savage Dragon and Spawn.
+Ant (Hannah Washington) is a comic book superhero, created by Mario Gully.
+She first appeared in the eponymous series Ant #1 (February 2004), published by Arcana Studio.

+Ant has also appeared in the Image Comics series Ant, Savage Dragon and Spawn.

 Publication history

-The Ant comic was published by Arcana Studios in March 2004.
+The Ant comic was published by Arcana Studio in February 2004.
 The creator and artist, Mario Gully, has stated that the concept of Ant was created while he was incarcerated in 1996 for attempted armed robbery.
 Gully says that one day he was looking through a barred cell window and a tiny ant crawled in from the outside.
 He later vowed to change his life and make something out of himself.
 He then created Ant.

-Vol. 1 (Arcana Studios; 2004)
+Vol. 1 (Arcana Studio, 2004)

-The first volume, published by Arcana Studios and titled "Days Like These", ran for 4 issues before moving to Image Comics.
+The first volume, published by Arcana Studio and titled "Days Like These", ran for 4 issues before moving to Image Comics.
+Gully worked with co-writer Matt Nixon in the first volume.